JakobHolkestadMolnes/IOT-Sound/README.md

 - iot_sound_api: acts as a link between the database and frontend application.
 - In addition, a running [PostgreSQL](https://www.postgresql.org/) database is required for API and backend to function.

-Due to the division in different components, the frontend is independent off the other components and can run on a separate machine.
+Due to the division in different components, the frontend is independent of the other components and can run on a separate machine.
 In addition, all gathered data is saved in a database.

 ### Used protocols